w3c/secure-payment-confirmation/scope.md

 ### Enrollment

-Enrollment may happen outside of a transaction or during a transaction.
+Enrollment may happen outside of a transaction (see [issue 44](https://github.com/w3c/secure-payment-confirmation/issues/44)) or during a transaction.
 Enrollment considerations include:

 * It is desirable that previously enrolled authentication credentials (e.g., FIDO) can be "enhanced" to become SPC Credentials.